-An engagement is something brides and grooms expect everybody to celebrate with them.
-It's a happy time and the enthusiasm bubbles over and spreads.
-But there's one person in each of your lives who might not be as excited about the news as everyone else — your boss.
+An engagement is something couples expect everybody to celebrate with them.
+It's a happy time, and your enthusiasm tends to bubble over and spread.
+But there's one person who might not be as excited about the news as everyone else: your boss.
 Not to say he or she isn't happy you've found the love of your life—happy people make productive employees, usually.
 But depending on what you do for a living, your boss may fear certain ramifications as a result of the engagement.
-After all, many employees get some wedding planning done during the day—even if they're just surfing Pinterest and Instagram or meeting with vendors during their lunch break.
+After all, many employees get some wedding planning done during the day—even if they're just surfing Pinterest or Instagram, or meeting with vendors during their lunch break.

 So how do you share the good news at the office without worrying the person responsible for your paycheck?
-Here are four suggestions:
+Here are three suggestions.

+Before sharing the news with all of your colleagues, make time to talk to your boss.
 Do it right away, and be direct.
-If you're not planning to get married anytime in the next six months, say that right away.
-And reassure them you'll be thoughtful about your professional obligations when choosing the date.
+Let them know your general timeline, like if you're not planning to get married any time in the next six months.
+And reassure them you'll be thoughtful about your professional obligations when choosing the date and planning.